AmanSaxenaHasher/AutoGen/README.md

 ## Features
 - Analyze SRS documents (text or image).
 - Generate project folder structure and code.
-- Set up and integrate a PostgreSQL database.
 - Automated debugging and testing.
-- Seamless deployment with Docker.

 ## How to Run
 1. Install dependencies: